2 Year Waiting Period … 2 year waiting period … 2 year waiting period

 Here is our REVIEW of Colonial Penn (our opinions) …

 Colonial Penn Life Insurance is a significant player in the senior’s market.
 Corporate management understands the value of elderly insurance policyholders, and Colonial Penn actively pursues enrolling people in their golden years.
 Their marketing campaign, to say the least, is proactive.
-Alex Trebek is a spokesman for the company and television advertisements featuring Mr. Trebek are widespread.
+Alex Trebek was for years the spokesman for the company and television advertisements featuring Mr. Trebek were widespread.
 This is in addition to mailings and telephone robocalls.
 Colonial Penn Life Insurance wants your business, and they deserve it with their hustle and dedication.

 We are not saying that this is not a reputable company.
 Colonial Penn Insurance has been around for a long time and has many satisfied policyholders.
 We believe it is crucial not to accept the advertising without question and learn more about what this major insurance company is offering.
 It is possible there may be some jeopardy and people should be aware of that.